-In autumn 2019, Toto Gallery MA invited architecten de vylder vinck tallieu to present their work in Tokyo.
-The Ghent-based practice took advantage of the invitation to carry out research into the similarities and differences in the Japanese and Flemish approach to architecture.
-In collaboration with the Tokyo Institute of Technology they set up a design study; but instead of re-search they named it re-practice.
-Projects by de vylder vinck tallieu were modelled and reinterpreted in a new context.
+In late 2019, architecten de vylder vinck taillieu were invited by Toto Gallery MA to present their work in Tokyo.
+The firm took advantage of this invitation by setting up research into the similarities and differences in the Japanese and Flemish approaches to architecture.
+In collaboration with Tokyo Institute of Technology, they organised design-based research.
+But instead of calling it ‘re-search’, they dubbed it ‘re-practice’.
+The projects by de vylder vinck taillieu are modelled and reinterpreted in a fresh context.

 RE-PRACTICE RE-VISIT RE-TURN showcases the design-based research in Tokyo: eleven projects by architecten de vylder vinck taillieu are given a fresh meaning in a Japanese context, as eleven Japanese mirror images.
-The same methodology was deployed in the world cities of London, Copenhagen and Istanbul..
-While the exhibition was running in Tokyo, these international design studios worked on projects by a variety of designers from Flanders and Brussels, including Juliaan Lampens, Jos Van Driessche, Jos Van Driessche, René Heyvaert, Jacques Dupuis and others.
+The same methodology was deployed in the world cities of London, Copenhagen and Istanbul.
+While the exhibition was running in Tokyo, these international design studios worked on projects by a variety of designers from Flanders and Brussels, including Juliaan Lampens, Jos Vandriessche, 51N4E, Office Kersten Geerts David Van Severen, Bob Van Reeth, Marie-José Van Hee and others.
 This once again resulted in mirror-images.
 At deSingel, the Flanders Architecture Institute is therefore exhibiting a series of ensembles that reinterpret architecture from Flanders and Brussels in different social and spatial contexts.

-Flanders Architecture Institute and deSingel in collaboration with TOTO GALLERY･MA
+Flanders Architecture Institute, deSingel and Cooperation: TOTO GALLERY･MA

 architecten de vylder vinck taillieu